philiplinden/bevy_repl/README.md

 Clap features are technically supported, but have not been tested.
 Override the `clap` features in your `Cargo.toml` to enable or disable additional features.

+## Known Issues

+- Input area does not stay pinned to the bottom of the terminal, and the prompt symbol does not display.
+- REPL toggle key (Backquote/`\``) does not work reliably.
+- Key events may leak through the REPL to Bevy when the REPL is enabled.
+- Built-in `help` and `clear` commands are currently non-functional.

 ## Usage

 The REPL is designed to be used in headless mode, but it can be used in windowed